 Hundreds of the houses were already squatted, long since having been compulsorily purchased.
 This vibrant scene was joined by others from Jesmond and Twyford.
 With much of the road smashing through a long-term squatting community and a solidly working class area, this more than any previous anti-road campaign was a defence of human lives as well as wildlife.
-Nevertheless, there were beautiful patches of overgrown gardens and copses, and the struggle was also understood in the national overgrown genea... and the struggle was also understood in the national ecological context.
+Nevertheless, there were beautiful patches of overgrown gardens and copses, and the struggle was also understood in the national ecological context.

-"By halting the road in London we can save woodlands, rivers and heathlands all the way to Scotland, without endangering their ecology by having mud fights with hundreds of security guards and police in their midst."22 others, she said she felt powerful for the first time in her life.
+New green army rises up against roads "By halting the road in London we can save woodlands, rivers and heathlands all the way to Scotland, without endangering their ecology by having mud fights with hundreds of security guards and police in their midst."22 others, she said she felt powerful for the first time in her life.
 Empowerment is direct action's magic, and the spell was spreading.